raito-io/raito-io.github.io/docs/guides/aws_sync_with_cloud.md

     aws-organization-identity-store: "<identity store id of the organization identity store>"
     # End optional config

+    # Pointing to the S3 bucket where cloudtrail data is stored.
+Data usage information will be fetched from here
     aws-s3-cloudtrail-bucket: "raito-cloudtrail"
+    # Optionally exclude buckets to be handled
     aws-s3-exclude-buckets: "raito-cloudtrail,cdk-hnb659fds-assets-077954824694-eu-central-1"
+    # Enabled either the S3 or the glue option to fetch the data objects from one of these sources
     aws-s3-enabled: false
     aws-glue-enabled: true
+    # Optionally, exclude managed policies and roles matching certain patterns.
+Other filtering options are available too
     aws-access-managed-policy-excludes: Amazon.+,AWS.+,cdk.+,AdministratorAccess,AccessAnalyzer.+
     aws-access-role-excludes: AWS.+,aws.+,cdk.+,AccessAnalyzer.+
 ```